nonblocking/mashroom/packages/plugin-packages/mashroom-portal/README.md

  * _defaultLayout_: The default layout if none is selected in the site or page configuration (Default: Mashroom Portal Default Layouts 1 Column)
  * _warnBeforeAuthenticationExpiresSec_: Defines when the the Portal should start to warn that the authentication is about to expire
  * _autoExtendAuthentication_: Automatically extend the authentication as long as the portal page is open (use with care)
+ * _defaultProxyConfig_: Optinal default http proxy config for portal apps (see below the documentation of *portal-app* plugins).
+   The *restrictToRoles* here cannot be removed per app, but apps can define other roles that are also allowed to access a proxy.

 ## Browser support